sekom-gmbh/sekom-gmbh.github.io/docs/en-terms.md

     - 11.1 Should one or more Clauses of the General Terms be partly of totally invalid the other Clauses shall remain in force.

-    - 11.2 These English Terms are only a translation of the German <strong><a href="/de/terms/#EINKAUFSBEDINGUNGEN">EINKAUFSBEDINGUNGEN</a></strong> and they are only for convenience purposes; in case of dispute the German text shall prevail.
+    - 11.2 These English Terms are only a translation of the German **[EINKAUFSBEDINGUNGEN](./de-terms.md#EINKAUFSBEDINGUNGEN)** and they are only for convenience purposes; in case of dispute the German text shall prevail.